centrifugal/centrifugo/docs/content/server/private_channels.md

 All channels starting with `$` considered private.
 In this case your backend should additionally provide token for subscription request.
 The way how this token is obtained varies depending on client implementation.

-For example in Javascript client AJAX POST request is automatically sent to `/centrifuge/subscribe` endpoint on every private channel subscription attempt.
+For example in Javascript client AJAX POST request automatically sent to `/centrifuge/subscribe` endpoint on every private channel subscription attempt.
 Other client libraries can provide a hook for your custom code that will obtain private channel subscription token from application backend.

 Private channel subscription token is also JWT (like connection token described in [authentication chapter](authentication.md)).
 But it has different claims.